TheNewAttacker64/jarbou3/README.md

 - [x] ngroksetup setup ngrok on target system
 - [x] changepolicy run any powershell scripts
 - [x] cwallpaper change wallpaper
+- [x] server need key from client to accept connection
 # DISCLAIMER
                                        TO BE USED FOR Education Purpose